chevere/docs/components/Action.md

 ### Parameters

-The `getParameters` method is used to define the action parameters, which later will be used to provide matching [run](#run) method arguments.
+The `getParameters` method is used to define the action [Parameters](../reference/Chevere/Components/Parameter/Parameters.md), which later will be used to provide matching [run](#run) method arguments.

-It must return an object implementing [ParametersInterface](../reference/Chevere/Interfaces/Parameter/ParametersInterface.md).

 ```php
 use Chevere\Interfaces\Parameter\ParametersInterface;